garethjones76/docker-swarm-mode-getting-started/README.md

 node.labels	        node's labels added by cluster admins	    node.labels.security == high engine.labels	      Docker Engine's labels	                  engine.labels.operatingsystem == ubuntu 14.04

+Note - if a service has no nodes that can fulfil a constraint then the service goes into pending mode eg this service must run on a node with hostname w4: docker service create --name onw4 --constraint node.hostname==w4 -p 9090:80 nginx

+  docker service ps onw4
+  ID            NAME    IMAGE         NODE  DESIRED STATE  CURRENT STATE           ERROR  PORTS ovc22xpaq12l  onw4.1  nginx:latest        Running        Pending 56 seconds ago
+As we can see the service is running but "pending" the constraint to be fulfilled - ie a node with hostname w4.
+Lets change that constraint to be hostname centos2.gjj.com docker service update --constraint-rm node.hostname==w4 --constraint-add node.hostname==centos2.gjj.com onw4

+We now see:
+  docker service ps onw4
+    ID            NAME        IMAGE         NODE             DESIRED STATE  CURRENT STATE               ERROR  PORTS poyrd52gaiho  onw4.1      nginx:latest  centos2.gjj.com  Running        Running about a minute ago
+    ovc22xpaq12l   \_ onw4.1  nginx:latest                   Shutdown       Pending about a minute ago

 We can also specify service placement preferences (--placement-pref) to divide tasks evenly over different categories of nodeseg to balance tasks over a set of datacenters or availability zones eg: docker service create \